DLR-RM/BlenderProc/docs/tutorials/renderer.md

 }
 ```

-Here two rgb frames were rendered with normals and distance output activated.
+Here the scene was rendered from the view of two camera poses with normals and distance output activated.

 ## RGB renderer